-World Mental Health Month (October) is an opportunity to acknowledge the importance of access to effective mental health supports and services – and how people experiencing mental health issues and psychosocial disabilities face barriers and challenges to full participation in the community.
+World Mental Health Month in October is an opportunity to acknowledge the importance of access to effective mental health supports and services, and how people experiencing mental health issues and psychosocial disabilities face barriers and challenges to full participation in the community.

 In many of the countries where CBM works, people often experience a combination of poverty, unemployment, poor health and unequal access to education.
 This can increase vulnerability to mental illness and exacerbate existing conditions.

-At the same time, many of the poorest countries in the world spend less than 1% of their health budget on mental health prevention and treatment.
+At the same time, many of the poorest countries in the world spend less than one per cent of their health budget on mental health prevention and treatment.
 As a result, it is estimated that more than three-quarters of people with mental health conditions in low and middle-income countries receive no treatment.

 Some of the most prominent mental illnesses include:

-- Depression – According to the World Health Organisation, about 5% of adults around the world experience depression.
+- Depression – According to the World Health Organisation, about five per cent of adults around the world experience depression.
 Depression is also a leading cause of disability, and if untreated, can become a serious health problem.
-People who have gone through adverse life events, such as traumatic experiences like natural disasters or conflict, are also more likely to develop depression.
+People who have gone through adverse life events, such as traumatic experiences like disaster events or conflict, are also more likely to develop depression.

-- Schizophrenia – People experiencing schizophrenia can experience delusions, hallucinations and disorganized thinking.
-Suicidal thoughts and behavior are also common among people living with schizophrenia.
+- Schizophrenia – People experiencing schizophrenia can experience delusions, hallucinations and disorganised thinking.
+Suicidal thoughts and behaviour are also common among people living with schizophrenia.
 This serious mental health disorder is experienced by about 20 million people worldwide, and professional treatment can help to prevent relapses from occurring.